dqawami/flowchartCodeConverter/README.md

 * Daryan Qawami

 ## License
-This project is licensed under the GNU GPLv3 License - See the [LICENSE.md file](LICENSE.md) for details.
+This project is licensed under the GNU GPLv3 License - See the [LICENSE file](LICENSE) for details.